 So if you often do your best, go places and feel like you didn’t do enough, feel inferior, feel less than useful, don’t apologize for what you are doing.
 Don’t apologize for leaving the party without cleaning up, for bringing what at times may seem to you the ugliest present or toy at your kids activities and parties.
 Or apologize for doing what you did the way you did it.
 I speak obviously to people that do things with a good heart and with good intentions.

-The biggest tool Satan is using nowadays with many of us is to make us feel that we are always the worst ones in the crowd.
+The biggest tool Satan is using nowadays with many of us, is the one of comparison.
+He uses it to make us feel that we are always the worst ones in the crowd.
 That what we are doing is never good enough and that we are not meant to be anything more than mediocrity.
-To anyone out there that feels that way, that is lie.
+To anyone out there that feels that way, that is a lie.
 And if you feel that way I hope that you can pray to God and ask Him to help you see your worth.
 Find trusted friends as well to help you see how valuable you are.
 If you can’t find any, than you need to keep going until you find someone who loves you and appreciate you.
 But I know that there is someone out there.
 I want you to know that you too deserve love and I would never want you to feel inferior or that you are less than enough.